n-alex-goncalves/n-alex-goncalves/README.md

 ![Banner](https://github.com/NunoAGoncalves/NunoAGoncalves/blob/master/Banner.PNG)

 ```
-This is my place to learn and improve my coding :blush:

 - 🔭 I’m currently working on #100DaysOfCode + LeetCode questions
 - 🌱 I’m currently learning Finite State Atuomaton + reading Introduction to the Theory of Computation
 - 💬 Ask me about university in the UK